-Among others, the Multi-Disciplinary Task Team organized four workshops and one National Cooperative Dialogue to discuss the main policy issues.
+Among other things, the Multi-Disciplinary Task Team organized four workshops and one National Cooperative Dialogue to discuss the main policy issues.
 The writing and desk research for this report was conducted in close collaboration between the Ministry of Economic Development and FEKOSKAN.
-The editing was done by IndigoBlue Consult.
+The editing was performed by IndigoBlue Consult.

-1.3 Long term economic strategy
+1.3 Long-Term Economic Strategy

-The Long Term Economic Strategy (LTES) originates from the National Development Plan.
-Under the auspices of the UNDP, the Ministry of Economic Development of local Government of Curacao has developed a National Development Plan 2015 -2030 (NDP) for Curaçao.
-In line with the NDP, the development of fundamental strategies covering all policy areas (economy, education, environmental, finance, transport, urban planning, justice etc.) is required.
+The Long-Term Economic Strategy (LTES) originates from the National Development Plan.
+Under the auspices of the UNDP, the Ministry of Economic Development of the local government of Curaçao prepared a National Development Plan 2015-2030 (NDP).
+In line with the NDP, the development of fundamental strategies encompassing all policy areas (economy, education, environmental, finance, transport, urban planning, justice etc.) is required.

-The LTES is based on the principle of sustainability which can be defined as:
+The LTES is based on the principle of sustainability that can be defined as follows:

-" Improving the quality of life of present populations without compromising the ability of future generations to satisfy their own need" and from each policy area to realize an integral implementation of the recommendations as stated in the LTES.
-Ministry of Economic Development (MED) will serve as the catalyst for an effective implementation of the recommendations that guarantee sustainable development.
+"Improving the quality of life of present populations without compromising the ability of future generations to satisfy their own needs."
+It focusses on each policy area to realize an integral implementation of the recommendations made in in.
+The Ministry of Economic Development (MED) will serve as the catalyst for effective implementation of the recommendations that guarantee sustainable development.

-The main objectives (overall purpose ) of the LTES are as follows:
+The main objectives (overall purposes) of the LTES are as follows:

-- I. To expand the economy of Curaçao while ensuring its sustainability - II.
+- I. Expanding the economy of Curaçao while ensuring its sustainability - II.
 Stimulating macroeconomic stability - III.
-Pursue transition from traditional economic sectors - IV.
-Towards an economy with more added value and knowledge-based sectors strengthening the economic structure/enabling business climate - V. Creating policy conditions - VI.
-Fostering ownership, cooperation and coordination within Curaçao
+Pursuing transition from traditional economic sectors - IV.
+Moving towards an economy with more added value and knowledge-based sectors, strengthening the economic structure/enabling the business climate - V. Creating policy conditions - VI.
+Fostering ownership, cooperation and coordination within Curaçao.

-In order to promote sustainable economic development in relation with the strategy formulated in the LTES, the Ministry of Economic Development is stimulating cooperative projects and processes that could strengthen business activities, stimulate economic diversification and improve regional competitive advantage and the competitive position of Curaçao.
-Linked to the overall purpose of the LTES, MED has formulated a vision and mission and based on this mission and vision a cooperative development policy, in order to create a favorable climate for the sustainable development of the cooperative sector of Curaçao.
+In order to promote sustainable economic development in line with the strategy formulated in the LTES, the Ministry of Economic Development is stimulating cooperative projects and processes that can strengthen business activities, encourage economic diversification and improve regional competitive advantage and the competitive position of Curaçao.
+Linked to the overall purpose of the LTES, MED has formulated a vision and mission and-based on them-developed a cooperative development policy, thus creating a favorable climate for the sustainable development of the cooperative sector of Curaçao.

-Vision:
+Vision

 In 2035, cooperative companies contribute to a balanced economic growth through efficient and effective services, job creation, income generation, mobilization of resources and broad economic strengthening (empowerment).
-Cooperatives contribute 10% to the GDP of Curaçao, a balanced and sustainable social economic and human development of Curaçao is promoted.
+Cooperatives contribute 10% to the GDP of Curaçao, thus promoting a balanced and sustainable socialeconomic and human development of Curaçao.